NVIDIA/aistore/docs/bucket.md

 * `azure` - for Microsoft Azure Blob Storage buckets
 * `ht` - for HTTP(S) based datasets

-* and finally, you can simple say `cloud` to designate any one of the 5 Cloud providers listed above.

 For API reference, please refer [to the RESTful API and examples](http_api.md).
 The rest of this document serves to further explain features and concepts specific to storage buckets.